jkunze/docker-arknoid/README.md

 # ENVIRONMENT
-This script was designed to run within its own docker container, although it should run on any system where the "noid" software is installed.
+This script was designed to run within its own docker container, although it should run on any system where the Noid software is installed.

 From a terminal window on a computer connected to the dockerhub ecosystem, a running container can be downloaded and built with